 General liability insurance covers customer injuries, customer property damage, and related lawsuits.
 It’s often required for commercial leases and contracts.

-General liability insurance is often the first policy food and beverage business owners purchases.
+General liability insurance is often the first policy food and beverage business owners purchase.
 It provides protection against lawsuits, accidents, and oversights that might otherwise financially devastate your business.
 It is also required for most restaurant commercial leases.
 A policy provides liability coverage related to:

 If your restaurant, bakery, or other food business is relatively small and low-risk, you may be able to bundle general liability insurance with commercial property insurance in a business owner's policy (BOP), which costs less than purchasing each policy separately.
 For greater protection, you can add endorsements to your general liability policy or BOP, such as:

 Bars and other businesses that serve alcohol may need liquor liability insurance to meet state requirements or to obtain a liquor license.
 Start a free online application with Insureon to compare quotes and find out which policies are appropriate for your business.

 Accidents can happen at any food or beverage business.
 When a customer gets hurt on your property, general liability insurance can pay for everything from an ambulance ride to the cost of a lawsuit if your business is sued.
 General liability insurance covers:

 However, this policy does not protect your employees.
 For that, you’ll need workers’ compensation insurance.

 General liability insurance also protects you when customer property is damaged.
 If a server spills a drink on a customer’s laptop with important business documents, your general liability policy could help pay for: